giacbrd/SmartPipeline/README.rst

 - A pipeline can run indefinitely on the source or it can be used to process single items
 - Stages can run concurrently, both on the source or on single asynchronously processed items
 - A stage can be designed for processing batches, i.e. sequences of consecutive items, at once
-- Custom error handling can be set for logging and monitoring specific stages and items
+- Custom error handling can be set for logging and monitoring at stage level

 `Read the documentation <https://smartpipeline.readthedocs.io>`_ for an exhaustive tutorial and examples